Rodney King: Charges against police officers and trial

 The first two seconds of videotape, contrary to the claims made by the accused officers, show King attempting to flee past Laurence Powell.
 During the next one minute and 19 seconds, King is beaten continuously by the officers.
 The officers testified that they tried to physically restrain King before the starting point of the videotape, but King was able to throw them off physically.

 Afterward, the prosecution suggested that the jurors may have acquitted the officers because of becoming desensitized to the violence of the beating, as the defense played the videotape repeatedly in slow motion, breaking it down until its emotional impact was lost.

 Outside the Simi Valley courthouse where the acquittals were delivered, county sheriff's deputies protected Stacey Koon from angry protesters on the way to his car.
 Movie director John Singleton, who was in the crowd at the courthouse, predicted, "By having this verdict, what these people did, they lit the fuse to a bomb."

+Following a hung jury in Officer Laurence Powell's initial state court trial for assault, a retrial was postponed by Superior Court Judge Stanley Weisberg, pending the federal grand jury trial of Powell for violating King's civil rights.
+Judge Weisberg stated "I don't think that's in anyone's best interest, to have three trials on the same subject matter involving the same defendant."
+Subsequent to his trial by the federal grand jury, the assault charge against Officer Laurence Powell was dismissed in state court.